juliobits/ANSIBLE/README.md

 ## What will you learn about this Repository ?

-### ° How to create basics playbooks
+### - How to create basics playbooks
-### ° how to create and execute basic playbooks on several network devices.
+### - How to create and execute basic playbooks on several network devices.